SAP-samples/teched2024-IN280/exercises/ex4/README.md

 | Warehouse        | SFWarehouse    | Name of your Snowflake warehouse    |

 ### Processing
 In the processing tab, it is possible to define what you like to do on that established connection.
 For showing the flexibility of options, we have considered to execute a select statement.
-For this select the Operation as "Execute" from the drop down menu.
+For this select the Operation as "<b>Execute</b>" from the drop down menu.

 | Parameter        | Example value  | Description |
 | :---             | :---           | :---          |